-The Global talent visa was introduced to attract leaders, or those with the potential to become leaders, in the fields of certain disciplines.
+The Global talent visa was introduced to attract leaders, or those with the potential to become leaders, in the field of certain disciplines.
 The disciplines that are covered are:

-- arts and culture (including architecture, fashion design, and film and television); - digital technology; and - science, engineering, humanities and medicine.
+- arts and culture (including architecture, fashion design, film and television, and combined arts); - digital technology (including financial technology, gaming, cyber security, and artificial intelligence); and - academia and research (including science, medicine, engineering, humanities, and social science).

 This is a highly attractive immigration category for a number of reasons.
 Firstly, the visa is non-sponsored which means the individual can either work for an employer in the UK or on a self-employed basis.
-The individual is required to be "endorsed" by an approved Home Office endorsing body - evidence of achievements/awards must be provided to the endorsed body as part of the application.
+The individual is required to be "endorsed" by an approved Home Office endorsing body - evidence of achievements/awards must be provided to the endorsing body as part of the application.

-This visa category leads to Indefinite Leave to Remain (also known as settlement) after 3 years continuous residence, except those with an Exceptional Promise endorsement from either the Arts Council or Tech Nation.
+This visa category leads to Indefinite Leave to Remain (also known as Settlement) after 3 years continuous residence, except for those with an Exceptional Promise endorsement from either the Arts Council or Tech Nation.

-Global Talent applications have two stages to them; the first application (called Stage 1) includes making an application to the endorsing body for an endorsement.
+Global Talent applications have 2 stages to them; the first application (called Stage 1) includes making an application to the endorsing body for an endorsement.
 Once granted, an individual then makes their application for entry clearance or leave to remain (called Stage 2).